-Method of finance (MOF) includes each fund or account and amount used as a funding source for the strategy for expended fiscal years 2020 and 2021 and budgeted fiscal year 2022.
-Refer to MOF Codes on the LBB website at www.lbb.state.tx.us/Agencies_Portal.aspx → Reference Documents → ABEST → Method of Finance (MOF) Codes.
+Method of finance (MOF) includes each fund or account and amount used as a funding source for the strategy for expended fiscal years 2022 and 2023 and budgeted fiscal year 2024.
 Federal funding sources must be detailed by the Catalog of Federal Domestic Assistance (CFDA) number.
-See the Federal Funds Supporting Schedule section beginning on page 24 for additional information and clarification regarding appropriate MOFs and how to enter CFDA numbers in ABEST.
+See the Federal Funds Supporting Schedule section beginning on page 27 for additional information and clarification regarding appropriate MOFs and how to enter CFDA numbers in ABEST.